Dancing adds richness to everyday life and a touch of excitement to your week.

 I dance at all types of events, with the exception of buck's parties.

 A show can include Arabic, Greek and Turkish music and any or all of the following:

-NOTE: the cancellation fee - ie. if I turn up and the performance is cancelled - is half of the agreed price.
+If I turn up and the performance is cancelled, the cancellation fee is half of the agreed price.

 SAY NO TO PUPPY MILLS!
 SAY NO TO ANIMALS IN PETSHOPS!
 SAY NO TO BREEDERS!

 Adopt a homeless animal instead - they all deserve a second chance

 It's estimated that 130,000 dogs and 60,000 cats are killed every year in Australia because there are not enough homes for them all.
 And the global numbers amount to millions upon millions every single year.

 Puppy mills are a major contributor to the terrible problem of overpopulation.
 Puppy mills are essentially 'dog factories' where dogs are forced to churn out litter after litter, with no thought for the welfare of the dogs and all thought for profit.
 The dogs live in appallingly dirty, cramped conditions all their lives, and when they no longer serve their purpose they're killed, dumped or sold to vivisection laboratories.